svviz/svviz/docs/install.rst

 svviz is not currently supported on Windows, although it should probably work there.

-Installation on linux
+Installation on Linux
 ---------------------

 1. Ensure that the following prerequisites are installed: python and pip.
-If you are running ubuntu or similar, you can use the following commands to ensure they are installed correctly:
+If you are running a Debian-based Linux (for example Ubuntu 12.04 or later), you can use the following commands to ensure they are installed correctly:

     .. code-block:: bash